A Unique Learning Experience at Thomas Jefferson’s Retreat

 - A one-page statement of personal and professional reasons for participating.

 This field school in historical archaeology carries six graduate credits from the University of Virginia.
 Students can usually transfer these hours toward a graduate or undergraduate degree program.
-To verify transferability, participants should check with their degree-granting institution prior to taking for credit.
+To verify transferability, participants should check with their degree-granting institution prior to taking for cradit.
 All students are required to keep a journal documenting field and lab experiences.
 Other assignments will also be required.
-The program is also offered for noncredit.

 Tuition & Scholarship Assistance

-All graduate credit participants in the field school will receive a scholarship from Poplar Forest.
+All participants accepted into the field school will receive a scholarship from Poplar Forest.
 This is a tuition grant that covers half of the tuition charge for six graduate credit hours.
-With this scholarship assistance, Virginia residents will pay $1095 and out-of-state residents will pay $2250.
+With this scholarship assistance, Virginia residents will pay $1,140 and out-of-state residents will pay $2,364.
 There is a $108 technology fee for students taking the course for credit.
-For those not desiring academic credit, a non-credit fee is $600.
-Non-credit students will receive a certificate of completion from Poplar Forest.
-Call for details.

 Accommodations are available at Lynchburg College.
-Estimated cost is $29 per day.
+Estimated cost is $35 per day.
 Students are responsible for their own meals and transportation to the site each day.
+Students are free to make other housing arrangements as well.

 If your attendance requires any aids or services as addressed in the Americans with Disabilities Act, please inform us at least two weeks prior to the course.
 Call the University of Virginia School of Continuing and Professional Studies at (434) 982-5294.